0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 	return FLT_POSTOP_FINISHED_PROCESSING;
 ```

-On post-cleanup in our worker thread , if the deletion candidate was deleted we will add a new entry for the file in the ```DeletedFiles``` list of the process.
+In the worker queued in post cleanup , if the deletion candidate was deleted we will add a new entry for the file in the ```DeletedFiles``` list of the process.
+We limit the number of entries in the list to a threshold (configured to 20) enough to detect the ransomware, but one that also limits memory usage.
 ```cpp
 typedef struct _DeletedFile
 {